rnewson/couchdb-lucene/README.md

 <h1>Minimum System Requirements</h1>

-JDK6 is required; the Sun version is recommended as it's regularly tested against.
+Java 1.5 (or above) is required; the Sun version is recommended as it's regularly tested against.

-10.5 is the minimum version of OSX for the above reason.

 <h1>Build couchdb-lucene</h1>